-Federal Income Taxation

-Course Frequency: Offered when student interest and faculty availability allow

-This course provides a study of the basic principles of federal income tax, concentrating on individual taxpayers, business taxpayers, and investors as taxpayers.
+Federal Income Taxation Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): None This course provides a study of the basic principles of federal income tax, concentrating on individual taxpayers, business taxpayers, and investors as taxpayers.
 Particular emphasis is placed on the use of the Internal Revenue Code and federal tax regulations.
 Topics include items of inclusion and exclusion from gross income, deductions from gross income, capital gains and losses, basic tax accounting, and the identification of income to the appropriate taxpayer.

-First Amendment Seminar

-Course Frequency: Offered when student interest and faculty availability allow

-Prerequisite(s): Constitutional Law
+First Amendment Seminar\ Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): Constitutional Law